pyharm.shc#

 pathname (str) – Input file path

-nmax (integer) – Maximum harmonic degree to read the spherical harmonic coefficients
+nmax (integer) – Maximum harmonic degree to read the spherical harmonic coefficients.
+If negative, all coefficients are read.
+Default value is

 - Returns: